 In the Swinging Sixties, London was the place to be.
 Carnaby Street was a cavalcade of colour and celebrities, the Beatles were putting their legacy together at Abbey Road, and the capital was leading the way in fashion, music, film and photography.

-But the epoch had a dark side as well and the Krays and their Firm were its version of the Rolling Stones.
-Born in the East End in 1933, Ronnie and Reggie were identical twins (Reggie was the eldest of the two, by roughly ten minutes), who grew up tough on the mean streets of London, and quickly became notorious gang-leaders and criminals with their fingers in a number of pies, including extortion, robbery and intimidation.
+But the epoch had a dark side as well and the Krays and their Firm were its versions of the Rolling Stones.
+Born in the East End in 1933, Ronnie and Reggie were identical twins (Reggie was the eldest of the two, by roughly ten minutes), who grew up tough on the mean streets of London, and quickly became notorious gang leaders and criminals with their fingers in a number of pies, including extortion, robbery and intimidation.

 Maintaining a front as charismatic owners of several London nightspots, the twins courted famous faces (they were photographed by the great David Bailey) and exerted an extraordinary degree of political and social influence which made them nigh-on untouchable by the police.

 They didn’t just rule the East End; they owned London.
 And they weren’t just gangsters; they were celebrities in their own right.

 But then things started to go wrong.
 In 1966, Ronnie shot and killed George Cornell, a member of a rival gang, the Richardsons, in a Whitechapel pub, The Blind Beggar.
 The following year, Reggie was left grief-stricken when his wife, Frances, committed suicide.
 Just a few months later, he viciously killed Kray associate, Jack ‘The Hat’ McVitie, at a party in full view of dozens of witnesses.